Vinay Kamat

 Research

-Medical anthropology; ethnography; global health; India: outsourcing of clinical drug trials; Tanzania: childhood malaria; East Africa: marine conservation; dispossession; extractive industry; political ecology
+Medical anthropology; ethnography; global health; India: clinical drug trials; Tanzania: childhood malaria; East Africa: ecological risk, climate change adaptation, marine conservation; dispossession; extractive industry; political ecology

 Publications